 The Sage Group is best known as a software vendor of financial and accounting solutions for the SME market space.
-They serve large enterprises as well, but their main product focus remains on SMEs.
+They also serve large enterprises, but their main product focus remains on SMEs.

 Unlike SAP (a Tier I ERP vendor*), Sage is considered a Tier II* ERP vendor.
 This means they offer mid-range solutions that are robust and agile enough to meet the requirements of most organisations.